 ESG is a key priority at NTT DATA, and we are committed to ensuring that all of our work, across all areas of the business, reflects this goal.
 Based on our consistent belief and mission that we will “shape the future society with our clients”, we strive to provide solutions for the sustainable development of our clients and society.
 Alongside this, we promise to resolve social issues through our corporate activities, which take into account cultivating IT talent, implementing workstyle transformation, and respecting diversity.

 As part of our commitment to contribute to a more affluent and harmonious world, we work with charities to help them achieve their mission.
-Our charity partnerships with Street Child and The Prince’s Trust are key examples of this.
+Our charity partnership with Street Child are key examples of this.
 Each year, employees from across NTT DATA come together to participate in activities – such as our Big Ride for Africa – to help raise money for these worthy causes.

 In my role as Head of ESG at NTT DATA UK, I aim to make ESG a part of daily life.
 All our offices have to track their environmental impact, from paper waste to energy use.
 Incorporating ESG into our routine encourages employees to think more mindfully and to adapt their behaviours accordingly, in both work and home environments.
 On top of this, every person is allocated a day to support a charity of their choice.